 South Carolina has a relatively limited network of assets specifically focused on digital inclusion.
 The South Carolina Library System and public schools are two of the primary providers of digital access and training, but frequently their offerings are limited to computer access and basic skills courses.
-Specialized assets focused on serving the needs of specific Covered Populations and geographic areas are less abundant.
+Specialized assets focused on serving the needs of specific covered populations and geographic areas are less abundant.

-3.1.1 Digital Inclusion Assets by Covered Population
+3.1.1.
+Digital Inclusion Assets by Covered Population

-Research and stakeholder engagement conducted in developing the Digital Equity Plan initially revealed that South Carolina only has one asset that directly serves all Covered Populations: public libraries.
-Subsequent comments made by the South Carolina Department of Corrections revealed that they too serve all Covered Populations, however, access is limited within correctional facilities.
-Therefore, for purposes of this plan, they are listed only as serving incarcerated individuals.
+Research and stakeholder engagement conducted in developing the Digital Equity Plan revealed that South Carolina only has one asset that directly serves all Covered Populations: public libraries.